iain/roundsman/README.md

 If you want to help out, please!
 Create an issue or do a pull request and I will take a look at it.

-To get this project up and running:
+To get this project up and running, make sure you have VirtualBox, because we use vagrant.
+Then all you need to do is:

 ``` bash
 bundle install